 If you ever wondered, “how did they do that?” then The Grainery is the place for you.
 Observe artists at work on their craft and even take a piece home, if you like.
 Classes are also available.

 Elmwood Art Walk | Roanoke

 Nine temporary art installations show a “City in Motion” along the Elmwood Art Walk in Roanoke’s Elmwood Park.
 See pieces comprised of steel, aluminum, bronze, marble, fiberglass, foam, and more.

-About six years ago, Virginia Tourism Corporation rolled out the LOVEworks campaign to place unique-to-location “LOVE” art installations in various parts of the Commonwealth.
-In Virginia’s Blue Ridge there are such LOVEworks at Peaks of Otter Winery in Bedford, in Downtown Roanoke, at Smith Mountain Lake, and in Vinton, just unveiled February 14, 2018.
+As a way to spread the word that Virginia is for Lovers, Virginia Tourism Corporation rolled out the LOVEworks campaign to place unique-to-location “LOVE” art installations in various parts of the Commonwealth.
+In Virginia’s Blue Ridge there are such LOVEworks at Peaks of Otter Winery in Bedford, in Downtown Roanoke, at Smith Mountain Lake, and in Vinton.
 Each sculpture showcases the vibe of its location.
 When you stop at one, take a pic and share it socially with #LoveVA and #BlueRidgeDay!

 Free-to-see art in public spaces are a delight, and our wall murals are no exception.
 You’ll want to take a quick route through Roanoke to see some of our favorites, like the Toobz-designed mural on Dale Avenue that was painted by neighbors in the community.
 In downtown Roanoke, look for the “Greetings from Roanoke” vintage postcard-style mural across from Elmwood Park at Virginia Western Community College.
 In historic Grandin Village, you can’t miss “The World is a Village” by Toobz.